sidtuladhar/C-Project/README.md

 - [ ] Add a way to display the chain
 - [ ] Integrate with GUI
 - [ ] Add messaging system
+- [ ] Figure out how to store the chain